 Excess fatigue impairs performance and increases your risk of crashing.
 If you or a loved one were hurt in a vehicle accident and you suspect the driver nodded off at the wheel, you may be eligible for monetary compensation.
 But you need an experienced drowsy driving car accident lawyer to advance your claim.

-For more than 50 years, Rutter Mills has been helping clients in the Virginia Beach, Norfolk, Newport News areas win serious cases against negligent and reckless drivers.
+For more than 50 years, Rutter Mills has been helping clients in the Virginia Beach, Norfolk, and Newport News areas win serious cases against negligent and reckless drivers.
 Get the justice you deserve by reaching out for a free, no-obligation consultation.

 Dangers of driving drowsy